mercator-ocean/resto/docs/USERS_AND_RIGHTS.md

 Note that existing rights are not deleted when setting rights but are merged with input rights.

+!!!
+The createAnyItem means any user in that group can create an item in any catalog/collection?

 ### Add user to a group

 Only a user in the **admin group** or the owner of the group can add user to a group

         # As the owner of group dummyGroup, JohnDoe can add JaneDoe in the group